noahehall/theBookOfNoah/0current/security/websecurity.md

 - http requests

-  - method: akak verb; the action that the user agent wants the server to perform
+  - method: aka verb; the action that the user agent wants the server to perform

     - GET: fetch
     - POST: create/update